How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 5. I lost/forgot my Pag-IBIG tracking number.
 How do I recover it?

-First, check your phone inbox for the text message from the Pag-IBIG Fund that has your RTN.
+First, check your phone inbox for the text message from the Pag-IBIG Fund with your RTN.

 If you could print or save a copy of your MDF, you could also find your RTN in the upper right corner of the document (see the image below).

 Call the Pag-IBIG hotline at 724-4244 for assistance if all else fails.
 If you live or work near a Pag-IBIG office, you may also inquire about your RTN there.
-Just present your valid ID or birth certificate, which the staff will use to check your membership record.
+Present your valid ID or birth certificate, which the staff will use to check your membership record.

 6. I forgot to print my MDF.
 How can I find my unprinted Pag-IBIG MDF form?